 Labels should not indicate that the product has therapeutic, healing, or any other attributes not normally associated with the product.

-Pharmaceutical products need to have active ingredients listed, and include a sell-by date.
+Labeling for pharmaceutical products must include a list of active ingredients, as well as a sell-by date.
 Cigarettes and alcoholic beverages must contain a warning label that complies with the Honduran Institute for the Prevention of Alcoholism, Drug Addiction, and Pharmaceutical Dependence (IHADFA) labeling requirements.